-Catharsis Factor: Finally killing Nemesis for good in the Final Battle after he's been chasing you this whole game may well be the biggest example of this in the franchise.
+Catharsis Factor: Finally killing Nemesis for good in the Final Battle after he's been chasing you this whole game is one of the biggest examples of this in the series.

 Demonic Spiders: Hunter Betas.
 They aren't quite as hardy as their Alpha cousins, but they're twice as decapitation happy and they don't always wait until you've hit "caution" before they swat off your noggin.
 They also have an infuriating habit of appearing in groups nearly every time they're encountered and are damn near impossible to sneak up on, as you could often do with the Hunters in the first game.

 Nemesis is one of the series' longest standing popular monsters.
 He is highly regarded as the best thing about the game and for contributing a Paranoia Fuel feel to the game that was unlike the series ever had before.

 Nicholai is surprisingly popular with a great deal of the fanbase.
 Sure he's a huge jerkass, but he's also a deliciously Large Ham and extremely Russian.
 He also has the distinct honor of being like HUNK as the only surviving Umbrella operative.

 Evil Is Cool: Nemesis.
 The difficulty in fighting him didn't stop fans from loving him for the threat he poses.